CPScript/awesome-hacking/README.md

-Want to make your kernal panic?
+Want to make your Kernel panic?
 ===============================

 How to do such